mikemar10/devops-challenges/bugs.md

 This is a collection of bugs in Fog and/or Rackspace products I stumbled across during this process.

+==ALL==
+So far my region selection seems to be failing for challenge3 and challenge5.

 ==Cloud Databases==
 ===Fog===
 Setting the rackspace_region field appears to do nothing.
 I used :ord but my databases built in dfw.